 However, there are still some prominent issues and problems in terms of economic performance.
 From a global perspective, under the influence of numerous factors, the improved external demand has made a limited contribution to exports.
 During the global rebalancing, the economic performance and macro policies have been diverging across countries, leading to increased spillover effects.
 There will be substantial uncertainties in the movements of exchange rates of the major currencies and the cross-border flows of capital.
 In addition, non-economic factors, such as geopolitical shocks, will further complicate the environment.
 From a domestic perspective, the economy is facing mounting downward pressures and internal dynamism has yet to be enhanced.
 With the investment rate already at an elevated level and stronger constraints from existing debts, government-guided investments, which used to be a major driver for economic development, are not likely to expand much further.
 Furthermore, the build-up of debt means that a lot of resources will be used to repay or maintain the already existing debts and may lead to an inherent contraction effect in the macro economy.
 There will be persistent downward pressures in the process of structural adjustments and the reduction of overcapacity.
 Therefore, serious efforts are needed to ensure steady growth, make structural adjustments, facilitate reform, improve the people’s livelihood, and prevent risks.
 We need to adapt to the changes in the economic structure and in demand, strive to make breakthroughs in some key areas, speed up the cultivation and strengthening of new growth areas, unleash economic vitality, improve the quality and efficiency of growth, and explore areas and sectors where financial resources can be allocated effectively.

 With the combined impact of these various factors, price growth remains flat.
 Changes in price levels mainly come from the supply and demand side.
-On the demand side, economic growth has moderated and on the supply side, a fluctuating yet stronger dollar and the slow global recovery might lead to price declines and fluctuations in US-dollar‒ denominated commodities, which will have a steady impact on price levels.
+On the demand side, economic growth has moderated and on the supply side, a fluctuating yet stronger dollar and the slow global recovery might lead to price declines and fluctuations in US-dollar denominated commodities, which will have a steady impact on price levels.
 In general, price levels are very likely to remain low.
 According to the Urban Depositors’ Survey conducted by the PBC in the first quarter of 2015, the Future Price Expectations Index stood at 59 percent, down 5.5 percentage points from the last quarter.
 It should be noted that downward pressures are inevitable when the economy is changing gears and undergoing structural adjustments.
 However, factors such as a decline in commodity and raw material prices, lower logistics prices as a result of the flourishing e-commerce, and higher efficiency achieved through innovations will help to reduce costs and to bring a positive supply shock.
 According to the Survey of Entrepreneurs conducted by the People’s Bank of China in the first quarter, the product sales index fell by 1.5 percentage points from the last quarter and by 3.1 percentage points from the same period of the last year.
 The raw material purchase price index fell by 1.6 percentage points from the last quarter and by 6.4 percentage points compared with the same period of the last year.
 However, if prices continue to soften, market expectations might be affected and real interest rates might be pushed up.
 Therefore, a comprehensive and objective perspective is needed when judging the movements and impacts of the price levels.
 Future price movements will depend on changes in internal and external conditions, while various policies and measures that were implemented earlier will also gradually have an impact.
 Consequently, we should continue to closely observe and monitor movements in the price levels.